mathigon/textbooks/content/polygons-and-polyhedra/content.md

 ### Area of Quadrilaterals

-When calculating the area of triangles in the previous chapter, we used the trick of converting it into a [[rectangle|square|pentagon]].
+When calculating the area of triangles in the previous course, we used the trick of converting it into a [[rectangle|square|pentagon]].
 It turns out that we can also do that for some quadrilaterals: